 - Fewer illnesses—Compared with bottlefed infants, breastfed infants are less likely to develop:

-- Possible protection against certain conditions—Breastfed infants may have protection against sudden infant death syndrome, type 1 diabetes, type 2 diabetes, asthma, atopic dermatitis, and leukemia.
+- Possible protection against certain conditions—Breastfed infants may have some protection against sudden infant death syndrome, type 1 diabetes, type 2 diabetes, obesity, asthma, eczema, and leukemia.

 - Boost to brain development—The nutrients found in breastmilk enhance how your baby's brain develops.
 Breastfeeding may even have a positive impact on your child's IQ and school performance.

-- Easy digestion—Breast milk is easy for babies to digest.
+- Easy digestion—Breast milk is easier for babies to digest.

 - Bonding—The skin-to-skin contact involved in breastfeeding can enhance bonding between mother and baby.

 - Jaw development—Sucking at the breast promotes good jaw development.
 It is harder to get milk from the breast than from a bottle.

 - More rapid shrinkage of the uterus to pre-pregnancy size